itmaybejj/editoria11y/README.md

 * If the hidden content should be ignored, add relevant selectors to the "ignore this" lists.
 E.g., it is not uncommon to have two links, with one hidden from screen readers, so you may want to add something like `a[aria-hidden='true']` to the ed11yLinkIgnore or ed11yContainerIgnore lists.
 * If tooltips are getting cut off because a wrapper is set to `visibility:hidden`, add the wrapper's selector to the `ed11yAllowOverflow` list, and Editoria11y will (temporarily) force the container to allow overflow while the tip is open.

-## Roadmap

-### Beta (January '21)
-- MVP features are now complete and all known bugs have been addressed; Drupal 8 module is live.

-### 1.0 (February '21)
-- Implement any fixes from Beta feedback.

-### 1.1 (Spring/Summer '21)
-- Drupal 7 Backport
-- WordPress port
-- Evaluate possible additional tests
-  - Flag links to dev and QA environments
-  - Form field labels
-  - Undeclared language detection based on certain words and characters?
-  - Contrast tests?
-- Drupal 8 configuration page enhancements
-  - Add a variable to control which items are included in the page outline
-  - Evaluate adopting content-type config code from Asset Injector
-  - Evaluate adding a separate permission to administer Editoria11y
-- Optimization and code style improvements

 ## Contact
 Editoria11y is maintained by [John Jameson](jjameson@princeton.edu), and is provided to the community thanks to the [Digital Accessibility](https://accessibility.princeton.edu/) initiatives at Princeton University's [Office of Web Development Services](https://wds.princeton.edu/)